-KYIV – Viktor Pylypenko has become a model for dozens of Lgbt+ Ukrainian veterans and their supporters since he organized their participation two years ago in the biggest gay pride march ever in Kiev.
+KYIV (Reuters) – Viktor Pylypenko has become a role model for dozens of Ukrainian LGBT + veterans and their supporters since he organized their participation two years ago in Kiev’s biggest gay pride march.

-Pylypenko, 34, spent nearly two years from 2014-2016 on the front lines fighting with Kiev forces against Russia-backed separatists in eastern Ukraine in a conflict that has left at least 14,000 dead.
+Pylypenko, 34, spent nearly two years from 2014 to 2016 on the front lines fighting with Kiev forces against Russia-backed separatists in eastern Ukraine in a conflict that has left at least 14,000 dead.
 He came out homosexual in 2018.

 And he makes a direct connection between his sexual orientation and the cause he says he is fighting for – a free and sovereign Ukraine in which all enjoy equal rights.

-Pylypenko, who created a non-governmental organization to support LgbtMore soldiers, said he had received support from other members of his battalion, adding that they were more interested in his military record and engagement than in his sexual orientation.
+Pylypenko, who created a non-governmental organization to support LGBT + people in the military, said he received support from other members of his battalion, adding that they were more interested in his military record and commitment than in his sexual orientation.

-He thinks he has more Lgbt+ those serving in the military, a respected institution in Ukraine, can help overcome prejudices against sexual minorities in the former soviet republic.
+He believes having more LGBT + people serving in the military, a respected institution in Ukraine, can help overcome prejudices against sexual minorities in the former Soviet republic.

 “The military can change the attitudes of society, they have a reputation, they have confidence, they have stood up for peace in Ukraine,” said Pylypenko, who comes from a military family who he says accepted his sexuality. .

-The West-backed Ukrainian government has stepped up support for Lgbt+ rights in recent years.
+The West-backed Ukrainian government has increased its support for LGBT + rights in recent years.
 Parliament banned discrimination in the workplace in 2015, although homophobic attitudes remain fairly widespread.

 Gay pride marches regularly attract counter-demonstrations from far-right and religious activists.
 After the Kiev pride march in 2015 was disrupted by violent attacks, the city authorities are deploying a large police presence to maintain order and protect participants.